rtrusso/go/README.md

 with the same board game framework used by [ultimate_tictactoe](https://github.com/jbradberry/ultimate_tictactoe).

+The project attempts to correctly implement the basic rules: Area scoring, positional superko, and termination of the game triggered by 2 consecutive passes.

 The idea with this project is to enable some experimentation with machine learning inspired by the AlphaGo and AlphaZero projects.

 Known Issues
 ------------

-The author doesn't actually know how to play Go and is attempting to write correct code based on rule specifications.

-- There is some bug with not allowing play in previously-captured intersections.
+- Performance is not great, plenty of opportunities to avoid allocations/copies.
-- Scoring is not implemented correctly.
+- Territory scoring is not supported.

 Requirements
 ------------